 Double tax agreement An agreement between two countries to prevent income that is taxed in one country from being taxed in the other as well.
 See also designated countries.

-Economic Growth An increase in the total amount of output, income and spending in the economy.
+Economic growth An increase in the total amount of output, income and spending in the economy.

 Economically active

 population

-The part of the population of working age that is employed or seeking
+The part of the population that is of working age and is either employed

-work.
+or seeking work.